 Kellen Hoxworth is Assistant Professor in the Department of Theatre and Dance at the University at Buffalo.
-He has previously taught at Florida State University.
+He has previously taught at Florida State University and Dartmouth College.
 He holds a Ph.D. in Theater and Performance Studies from Stanford University, where he has also received a Graduate Certificate in African Studies.
 He also holds a B.A. in English Literature from Washington University in St. Louis, and an M.A. in Theatre and Performance Studies from the University of Pittsburgh.

 His academic interests focus on the formations of race and coloniality, particularly in the transhistorical performance networks of the global south.
 His book project, Transoceanic Blackface: Empire, Race, Performance (currently under review with Northwestern University Press), traces the transnational circulations of blackface minstrelsy and related forms of racialized performance from the prerevolutionary circum-Atlantic world through the nineteenth-century Anglophone imperium.
-His writing has been published in American Quarterly, Contemporary Theatre Review, the Journal of Dramatic Theory and Criticism, Modern Drama, Performance Research, TDR, Theatre Journal, and Theatre Survey.
+His writing has been published in American Quarterly, Contemporary Theatre Review, the Journal of Dramatic Theory and Criticism, Modern Drama, Performance Research, TDR, Theatre Journal, Theatre Survey, and several edited volumes.
 He has presented his research at several academic conferences such as the American Society for Theatre Research (ASTR), the African Studies Association, the International Federation for Theatre Research (IFTR), Performance Studies international (PSi), the Modern Language Association (MLA), and the Association for Theatre in Higher Education (ATHE), where he was awarded the Theatre History Focus Group Emerging Scholars Award in 2011.
 In 2018, his essay "The Many Racial Effigies of Sara Baartman" was selected by the American Society for Theatre Research as the recipient of the Errol Hill Award for outstanding scholarship in African American theatre, drama, and/or performance studies.